agrum/Hatch/README.md

 For each attacker that was not blocked, you can choose one of the following actions:

-- Steal one egg of your choice, along with all the resources attached to it.
-The egg and the resources are now on your territory and are yours for all intents and purposes.
-You may look at the egg card.
+- Destroy one egg of your choice from the defender's board, along with all the resources attached to it.
+The egg and the resources are discarded.
-- Draw three cards, add them to your hand, and then discard two cards.
-Those two cards do not need to be the ones you just drew.
+- Draw one card from the top of drawing deck or discard deck.

-After the attack, you can still perform as many internal actions as you wish, especially if you acquired new eggs and/or cards.
+After the attack, you can still perform as many internal actions as you wish, which might come in handy if you acquired new cards.

 # End of game